Psychiatric Residential Treatment Facility

-The Residential Treatment Center serves youths who have a history of failure at less intensive treatment settings.
+The Psychiatric Residential Treatment Facility serves youths who have a history of failure at less intensive treatment settings.
 While not needing the level of care an acute psychiatric hospital offers, they require supervision, a safe environment and specialized therapies.
-The The Center is located on the campus of CHI Health Immanuel in northwest Omaha.
-The hospital is prepared to address any psychiatric and medical emergency.
+The facility is located on the campus of CHI Health Immanuel in northwest Omaha.
+CHI Health Immanuel is prepared to address any psychiatric and medical emergency.
 While the unit is locked to accommodate youths who may be a flight risk, off-unit activities are offered to those who earn them through exhibiting positive behavior.

 An interdisciplinary team under the direction of the Medical Director provides youths with individualized treatment.
 Medications are managed by the Medical Director.
 Members of the treatment team include: